ESUAdmin/FuckTelegram/README.md

 ## pREMium

 oh shxt they have premium now lmao (the meaning of FREE has been re-defined due to financial hardship)

+send as channel is a P*MIUM feature n0w